Yes, it's a big part of the story, and I wouldn't change it for anything.

 It turns out this is the very stuff of creating new vision.
 It’s allowing ourselves to feel what we would like to feel by picturing a life that we would like to live.

-Lots of things get embedded into our neural pathways in childhood that set us up for challenge as we grow up.
+Lots of beliefs are embedded into our neural pathways in childhood that set us up for challenge as we grow up.
 This is part of the divine plan - what it is we’ve come here to learn as individuals, each of us in our unique fashion.

 Does it still feel uncomfortable?